 It’s easy to get around town as an Austin digital nomad.
 Of course, renting a car is an option, but if you don’t want to drive, there are several other ways to get around and explore the city.

-Outsite Austin - Bouldin Creek is in the Bouldin Creek neighborhood of Austin, which has a walk score of 81, meaning it’s pretty walkable, and most errands (like grocery shopping and coffee shop runs) can be accomplished on foot.
+Outsite Austin - Bouldin Creek and Outsite Austin - Travis Heights are both in very walkable neighborhoods, and most errands (like grocery shopping and coffee shop runs) can be accomplished on foot.

 Renting a bike in Austin

 Austin is a very bike friendly city, with plenty of bike lanes that make it easy and safe to get around.
 The city also has its own bike share program, called Austin BCycle which has 75 stations throughout the city, including Bouldin Creek.
 Uber Jump electric bikes are available in Austin, too.

 E-scooters are a fun and eco-friendly way to get around Austin.
 Just download the Lime, Bird, or Uber Jump app to get started.
 Find a parked scooter, scan the QR code, and get riding.
 These scooters can go up to 15MPH and get you around locally pretty easily.

 Using ride share apps is a great way to get around Austin conveniently and safely.
 You’re likely to get an Uber or Lyft easily within a few minutes, and they’ll take you anywhere.

 Getting around Austin with public transportation is simple.
 You can take either the bus or train.
 There is the Capital Metro bus system (which includes the MetroBus, MetroRapid, and MetroExpress) as well as the MetroRail.